 Eli Murray is a graphics editor at The New York Times, where he uses code to create graphics and crunch numbers on investigations.
-He is also a 2023 Senior Fellow for the Center for Health Journalism’s National Fellowship.
-Before joining The New York Times, Murray spent eight years at the Tampa Bay Times as an investigative reporter specializing in data work.
-In 2022 he was awarded the Pulitzer Prize for Investigative Reporting, along with his colleagues Corey Johnson and Rebecca Woolington, for their work on the series Poisoned, which shone a spotlight on a Tampa-based lead smelter that was poisoning its workers and the community.
-Murray grew up in rural Illinois and received an associate degree from Sauk Valley Community College before pursuing a bachelor’s in journalism at the University of Illinois.
+Before joining The New York Times, he spent eight years at the Tampa Bay Times as an investigative reporter specializing in data work.
+In 2022, he was awarded the Pulitzer Prize for Investigative Reporting, along with his colleagues Corey Johnson and Rebecca Woolington, for their work on the series “Poisoned,” which shined a spotlight on a Tampa-based lead smelter that was poisoning its workers and the community.
+He grew up in rural Illinois and received an associate degree from Sauk Valley Community College before pursuing a bachelor’s degree in journalism at the University of Illinois.

 Articles